 - Ditch the weed killers and pesticides, that includes sprays for your roses!

 - Buy a Field Guide to the Bees of Great Britain and Ireland if you are serious about IDing lots more bees.

 Where have the solitary spring bees gone?
 One of my favourite bees, the hairy-footed flower bee, disappears later this month, along with red mason bees.
 This is because solitary bees only live for a few weeks.
 In their short life cycle they mate and then the female makes, or finds and adapts a nest in which to lay her eggs.
-She forages for pollen to leave in the nest for hungry larvae which will hatch from her eggs.
+She forages for pollen to leave in the nest for the hungry larvae which will hatch from her eggs, after she has died.
 When she had laid all her eggs and provisioned them with pollen, she will plug up the entrance to the nest, and exhausted from all her activities she will die on the wing having achieved her aim: to successfully reproduce.
 In her short life, she pollinates many flowers, shrubs and trees whose fruits, seeds and nuts are food for birds and other species.
-After the fat larvae have spun a cocoon and metamorphosed into adult bees over winter, they will emerge next spring to start the life cycle again.
+After eating all the pollen, the bee larvae spin a cocoon and metamorphosed into adult bees.
+They over winter in the cocoon and will emerge next spring to start the life cycle again.